joereynolds/life/docs/navigating-code-with-vim.md

 # Navigating files with (Neo)Vim

-Here be gifs of well-known and lesser known tools.
 I use these to navigate huge codebases (1m+ lines)

-Examples are using The Neovim source code
+Examples are using The Neovim source code.
+This is a whirlwind tour intended to whet your whistle, not teach you.
+Any questions, just ask!

 ## Tools